martinrotter/rssguard/resources/docs/Documentation.md

 }
 ```

-Accept only messages/articles from "Bob", while also mark them "important":
+Accept only messages/articles from "Bob", while also mark them important:
 ```js
 function filterMessage() {
   if (msg.author == "Bob") {